james4workspace/sentiment_analysis/README.md

 ## 4.Models Explaination
 ### 4.1.Building and Training Phase

-According to reference research, I choose 5 models as classifiers to predict the result.
-There 5 models are below:
+According to reference research, I choose 6 models as classifiers to predict the result.
+There are 6 models are below:

+* `Logistic Regression`
 * `SVM`
 * `Kernel SVM`
 * `CNN`